Postgraduate community and research culture

 Research culture and strengths

-Our research interests extend chronologically from ancient history to contemporary history; geographically from the UK to Western, Southern, Central and Eastern Europe, the Mediterranean, South and East Asia, the Middle East and the USA; and thematically to include political, economic, social, cultural and intellectual history, with a distinct specialism in the application of digital technologies to historical research.
+Our research interests extend chronologically from the ancient world to the twenty-first century; geographically from the UK to Western, Southern, Central and Eastern Europe, the Mediterranean, South and East Asia, the Middle East and the USA; and thematically to include political, economic, social, cultural and intellectual history, with a distinct specialism in the application of digital technologies to historical research.

-We have a variety of thematic research hubs that combine several staff and student research interests cutting across the usual chronological and geographical boundaries.
+Thematic research hubs offer a focused space that combines staff and student research interests cutting across the usual chronological and geographical boundaries.

 Our research centres see us take that further by working across faculty and University boundaries with staff from all over the world.